ddewaele/react-docs/QuickStart.md

-React-Routing->Server: returns state and component note left of Server: Server renders the ReactJS component Server->Browser : write the rendered component to the response Browser->Client: contactPage is shown
+React-Routing->Server: returns state and component note left of Server: Server renders the ReactJS component Server->Browser : write the rendered component to the response Browser->Client: contactPage page is shown

-Client->Browser: Load a page URL ( /about) note left of Browser : Page is loaded from bookmark / new browser window Browser->Server: HTTP request ( /page ) to server Server->React-Routing: Dispatches a path ( /page ) React-Routing->React-Routing: Fetch the jade template from content server React-Routing->Server: returns state and component note left of Server: Server renders the ReactJS component Server->Browser : write the rendered component to the response
+Client->Browser: Load a page URL ( /about) note left of Browser : Page is loaded from bookmark / new browser window Browser->Server: HTTP request ( /page ) to server Server->React-Routing: Dispatches a path ( /page ) React-Routing->ContentApi: Fetch the jade template from content server note left of ContentApi: (jade tempate used because no index component found) React-Routing->Server: returns state and component note left of Server: Server renders the ReactJS component Server->Browser : write the rendered component to the response Browser->Client: about page is shown

+Client->Browser: Javascript function ( /about)
+note left of Browser : Page is loaded via javascript (onClick) Browser->React-Routing: Dispatches a path ( /page ) React-Routing->React-Routing: Fetch the ReactJS component associated with route note left of Server: Server is bypassed completely React-Routing->Browser: returns state and component Browser->Browser: about component is rendered note left of Browser: Browser renders the component Browser->Client: about page is shown
 ```